The Top 5 Crab Cakes in Baltimore

 About Kathy Patterson

 Kathy Patterson is one half of the Baltimore Dining Duo.
-Along with her husband, Neal, she is the author of Baltimore Chef’s Table: Extraordinary Recipes from Charm City and the Surrounding Counties, a cookbook featuring recipes from over 50 Baltimore restaurants, and Food Lovers’ Guide to® Baltimore: The Best Restaurants, Markets & Local Culinary Offerings (Food Lovers’ Series), a restaurant guide.
+Along with her husband, Neal, she is the author of Offer: 0762792248 Baltimore Chef's Table: Extraordinary Recipes from Charm City and the Surrounding Counties, a cookbook featuring recipes from over 50 Baltimore restaurants, and Offer: 0762781092 Food Lovers' Guide to® Baltimore: The Best Restaurants, Markets & Local Culinary Offerings (Food Lovers' Series), a restaurant guide.
 They also write the food blog Minxeats.